-Subjects may need to be informed of new information or consent may need to be revisited due to fluctuating consent capacity or because a child subject has reached the age of majority (See: TIPSHEET Consent Assent and Legally Authorized Representative).
+Subjects may need to be informed of new information or consent may need to be revisited due to fluctuating consent capacity or because a child subject has reached the age of majority (Assent and Legally Authorized Representative tipsheet).
 In these situations, it is important for subjects to be able to reaffirm their willingness to participate in research.

 This method may be appropriate for information that: (1) is simple; (2) does not change risks or benefits; and/or (3) is not likely to affect subject willingness to participate.